An Unexpected Roommate

-“Count on it.”
-Thunder shook the room and the wind shrieked through a crack in the window, but I was warm, dry and eating.
+Thunder shook the room and the wind shrieked through a crack in the window, but I was warm, dry, and eating.
 In my life, I’d learned not to ask for more than that.

 Of course, as my roommate proved, sometimes we get things we don’t ask for.

-Rain asked so many questions I thought he’d never let me sleep, but round midnight he suddenly shut up, in the middle of a sentence.
+Rain asked so many questions I thought he’d never let me sleep, but around midnight, he suddenly quit talking, in the middle of a sentence.
 That would have been great, except he didn’t exactly fall silent; instead, he began to make a faint keening sound, like the wind, only higher-pitched and more constant.
 “Orbital,” I muttered.
 If the pillow had smelled fresher, I’d have clamped it over my head.
 “Roomies with a snoring alien.”

 Maybe I’d dreamed the man in the weathercoat, too.
 I hoped so.

-My stomach growled and I picked up the empty mealpac.
-I should have saved half of it for breakfast…now I’d have to start the day hungry.
-Nothing new, but not my first choice…
+My stomach growled, and I picked up the empty mealpac.
+I should have saved half of it for breakfast.
+Now I’d have to start the day hungry.
+Nothing new there, but not my first choice…

 “Affirmative, it is I!” he chortled in that peculiar male/female voice.
 “I bring food!”

 “Food?”
-I tossed aside the pillow.
+I sat up straighter.
 “What kind of food?”

 “I asked the tavern-woman across the street for food-which-you-eat-in-the-morning—”

 “—breakfast, yes, and she gave me this.”
-From somewhere he produced a mealpac, twice the size of the one I’d gotten from Fat Sloan, and dropped it in my lap.
+From somewhere he produced a mealpac twice the size of the one I’d gotten from Fat Sloan, and dropped it onto the pillow I held on my lap.

-I tore it open, and mouthwatering steam filled the room.
-A redcheese and findel-egg omelet!
-I hadn’t eaten this good in—I couldn’t remember.
+Mouthwatering steam filled the room as I tore back the cover.
+A redcheese and findel-egg omelette!
+I hadn’t eaten anything that good in—I couldn’t remember.
+Forever, maybe.
 It even came with a fork!
 I’d gulped half the contents before I remembered what passed for my manners.
 “Uh, Rain, did you want some?”